-Advertisement-

 In the post, MacDonald reflected on her experience with MND, saying “I have left the building — Hopefully, I’m looking down from a cloud.”
 She discussed the effects of the disease on her body, explaining that she had been “slowly starving, growing weaker and weaker” due to difficulties swallowing, which forced her to rely on tube feeding.
 Despite her passion for life, she made the difficult decision to enter palliative care, finding solace in the thought of escaping her “tortured body.”

 Throughout her illness, MacDonald maintained her strong spirit and sense of humor.
-In a previous interview, she mentioned her commitment to raising funds for MND research, starting a journey around Australia that covered about 9,632 miles, raising over $153,000 for MND research at Macquarie University.
+In a previous interview, she mentioned her commitment to raising funds for MND research, starting a journey around Australia that covered about 9,632 miles, and raising over $153,000 for MND research at Macquarie University.
 She expressed her gratitude for the support, stating, “I carry your love and laughter with me.”

 Friends and former coworkers remember MacDonald for her professional accomplishments as well as her infectious humor and kindness.
 TV presenter Shelly Horton posted on social media “Rest easy, lovely Fi.
 You are missed already,” reflecting the sentiments of many who had worked with MacDonald.